CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 !!! description "`TwoCrypto.exchange_received(i: uint256, j: uint256, dx: uint256, min_dy: uint256, receiver: address = msg.sender) -> uint256:`"

     !!! warning
         The transfer of coins into the pool and then calling `exchange_received` is highly advised to be done in the same transaction.
-If not, other users or MEV bots may call `exchange_received` before you, potentially *stealing* the coins.
+If not, other users or MEV bots may frontrun `exchange_received`, potentially *stealing* the coins.

     Function to exchange `dx` amount of coin `i` for coin `j` and receive a minimum amount of `min_dy`.
 This function requires a transfer of `dx` amount of coin `i` to the pool prior to calling this function, as this exchange is based on the change of token balances in the pool.
 The pool will not call `transferFrom` and will only check if a surplus of `coins[i]` is greater than or equal to `dx`.